Annual Report 2018View the Barton under Needwood and Dunstall Key Trust 2018 annual report

 Finance & Investments

+Working alongside project groups to provide facilities for the benefit of members of our community is ongoing and an important aspect of widening the local knowledge of ourwork.
 Encouraging young people with extra-curricular activities is a significant objective for the Trust.
-The Barton & Dunstall Key Trust Award for Leadership at John Taylor High School is very well received, attracting outstanding candidates and considerable positive publicity for the Trust.
+The Barton & Dunstall Key Trust Award for Leadership at John Taylor High School is very well received, attracting outstanding candidates and considerable positive publicity for the Trust

 Public Benefit Requirement